-2. Allogeneic hematopoietic stem cell transplantation (HSCT) should be considered for patients in the chronic phase after failure of ≥2 TKIs and in patients with accelerated phase with a suboptimal response; it should be strongly considered for those with blast crisis.
+2. Allogeneic hematopoietic stem cell transplant (HSCT) should be considered for patients in the chronic phase after failure of ≥2 TKIs and in patients with accelerated phase with a suboptimal response; it should be strongly considered for those with blast crisis.

 3. Interferon alpha is used in pregnant women (monotherapy) and in patients with TKI treatment failure who are not eligible for allogeneic HSCT (in combination with cytarabine or another agent).

 4. Hydroxyurea (INN hydroxycarbamide) is used as a short-term treatment to reduce WBC counts prior to confirming the diagnosis.
 It has no disease-modifying effect and no influence on survival.